SuzanDewitz/Table_Finder/README.md

+User Stories

+Design and Site Structure

+Functional Structure

+Wireframes

+Features

+Responsive Design

+Technologies

+Languages

+Frameworks and Libraries

+Tools

+Testing

+Deployment

+Credits

+Code

+Content

+Media

+Inspiration

+Acknowledgments

+Make sure to add corresponding section headers in your README file using Markdown syntax, like this:

+User Stories
+...

+Design and Site Structure
+...

+And so on for each section.

+By doing this, when the user clicks on any of the items, they will be directed to the corresponding section in the README file.

 This is a Django project settings file.
 It includes various configurations that affect the behavior of the Django web framework when running the project.

 Some notable settings include: